 Remember to check your spare tyre regularly.

-As the tyres wear there performance and grip decreases you can check the tread depth on the tyre by looking at the tyre bars which are small raised rubber notches that run across the tread design and become visible when tyres are worn.
+As the tyres wear their performance and grip decreases.
+You can check the tread depth on the tyre by looking at the tyre bars, which are small raised rubber notches that run across the tread design and become visible when tyres are worn.
 We would advise changing tyres at 3mm tread depth as tyre performance drops off considerably after that depth.

-The minimum legal tread depth for tyres is 1.6mm if the tread depth is level with the wear bar this is a good indication that your tyre needs replacing.
+The minimum legal tread depth for tyres is 1.6mm.
+If the tread depth is level with the wear bar this is a good indication that your tyre needs replacing.
 Do not wait for the tyres to reach the wear bars if the vehicle begins to feel unsafe.
 Tyres which are below 1.6mm are illegal.
 This can lead to a fine of up to £2500 + 3 pts per tyre.
-Each tyre is treated as a seperate offence.
+Each tyre is treated as a separate offence.

 Please use the following guide to determine the speed rating required for your vehicle: